Musungu2/Hospital-Pharmacy-Data-Analysis-POWER-BI/README.md

 4. Are there age groups that consume more medication than others?
 5. Are some diagnoses associated with longer hospital stays but lower pharmacy spending?

+## Insights
+1. The total pharmacy revenue was Ksh 275k
+2. The most common disease is flu with Uasin Gishu and Nakuru Counties being the most affected
+3. The inpatients generated the most revenue, from uasingishu county
+4. Seniors consume more drug at 371 of the total 1008
+5.